Lucky-dj/Lucky-dj/README.md

 ### ✨Full-stack developer.

 🎯Targeting:
-- 🌱 go, node.js, ruby, javascript
+- 🌱 go, node.js
-- 🌱 eggjs, koa, express, kratos
+- 🌱 eggjs, koa, go-zero
-- 🌱 devops, docker, k8s, gitlab-cicd
+- 🌱 Know nothing

 <!--
 **Lucky-dj/Lucky-dj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.